 They never lost sight of each other afterwards and kept in regular contact.
 They helped each other, where necessary, with studio recordings.
 Only in 2019, when they both had more time to spend, they got the idea for a second phase of EUMETRIS.
 Since their album 412nd the distance between them got considerably larger, so it was not an option to visit each other on a regular basis.
 Fortunately this was not a problem due to the extensive digitization.
-The various songs for their new album 'The Midnight Laundrette' have been sent back and forth dozens of times, initially during the creative process between Hans and Bart, but again for mixing and mastering to René van Hugten and to another dear friend Rob Smit for his critical ‘drum’-ear.
+The various songs for their new album 'The Midnight Laundrette' have been sent back and forth between Hans and Bart dozens of times during the creative process.

 The songs were mixed by our good friends René van Hugten (7 songs) and Rob Smit (8 songs).
 Besides that Rob is responsible for all drums & percussion, synth sounds, and the mastering of all songs.
 Thanks!